 “Behold, I stand at the door and knock.
 If anyone hears my voice and opens the door, I will come in to him and eat with him, and he with me.”
 Revelations 3:20

-I heard a pastor named Doug Wilson says that ever Saturday night he has a family dinner and asks his kids what’s the story of the Bible all about, and hey respond “kill the dragon, get the girl.”
+I heard a pastor named Doug Wilson says that ever Saturday night he has a family dinner and asks his kids what’s the story of the Bible all about, and they respond “kill the dragon, get the girl.”

 This is why our hearts resonate so much with the great love stories about Prince Charming coming and slaying the dragging and rescuing the princess.
 (You didn’t realize that Zelda and Super Mario Bros were actually Christian video games did you!)

-Through us God wants to tell a beautiful love story.
+Through us, God wants to tell a beautiful love story.
 God doesn’t want us for a one night stand, he doesn’t want us to be his friend with benefits, he doesn’t want us just while we’re both experiencing euphoric highs of romance and then we can be free to pursue someone else when that wears off, he doesn’t want us whoring ourselves out to other men, and God loves animals but isn’t offering this type of intimate relationship to them.
 No God is jealous for us and won’t settle for anything less than an intimate committed relationship.

-This then, is why I believe all sexual relationship outside of a man and a woman in a marriage relationship is wrong, whether it be a man and a woman not married, two men or 2 woman married, polygamy, or something as perverted as bestiality, because it misrepresents who God is and how he loves us, and through it we rob ourselves of knowing him deeper.
+This then, is why I believe all sexual relationship outside of a man and a woman in a marriage relationship is wrong, whether it be a man and a woman not married, two men or 2 women married, polygamy, or something as perverted as bestiality, because it misrepresents who God is and how he loves us, and through it we rob ourselves of knowing him deeper.

 So for Christians, marriage isn’t a right, it’s a privilege and a calling.
 It’s a privileged to display to the world who God is.
-To play out the the love story that has been in process since the beginning of creation of God wooing and winning over his bride.
+To play out the love story that has been in process since the beginning of the creation of God wooing and winning over his bride.
 It’s an opportunity to know God and make him known.
 It’s not primarily about getting our individual needs of love and happiness met, although those things get thrown in as bonuses if we don’t let them be our main focus.

-Now I’ll just touch briefly on family because I talked a lot about marriage and you probably already have the gist, but to a Christian God also reveals himself to us as a father and we are his children and God wants a big family with lots of children.
+Now I’ll just touch briefly on the family because I talked a lot about marriage and you probably already have the gist, but to a Christian God also reveals himself to us as a father and we are his children and God wants a big family with lots of children.